madi/metadata/README.md

-# Python Client to INSPIRE Metadata Validation Web Service
+# Python Client for Metadata Validation against INSPIRE schema, via Web Service

 This python client calls the INSPIRE validation web service at http://inspire-geoportal.ec.europa.eu/validator2/ and validates in bulk your